vkarpov15/thecodebarbarian.com/lib/posts/20180216_mongodb_lookup.md

               // use `$and`, otherwise you get an error 'MongoError: An
               // object representing an expression must have exactly one field'
               $and: [
-                // Fields prefixed with one '$' are in the 'Stock collection,
+                // Fields prefixed with one '$' are in the 'Stock' collection,
                 // that is, the `from` collection.
 Fields prefixed with '$$'
                 // are from the `let` above
                 {